 Fast forward to now and it just seems fitting that the 25-year-old Durant is poised and ready to win his first MVP award along with an NBA championship.
 And remember, both James and Michael Jordan won their first NBA titles at 28.

 Durant knows that ultimately, James raised the bar even higher by winning two straight titles – a bar that he hopes to reach himself one day.
 In order for him to not be labeled second again, he has to win a championship now and dethrone the King.
 This unwillingness to finish second to James has brought out an aggressive side to Durant’s game.
 He’s more animated and more vocal to his teammates.
-He’s now always on the attack and has become more of a leader with Westbrook out.
-Westbrook is known as the alpha but in his absence, Durant has been the one jawing at opposing players and teasing the opposing team’s bench after big plays.
-He’s playing with a bravado about him that the league had no choice but to recognize.
+He’s always on the attack and has become more of a leader with Westbrook out.
+Westbrook is known as the alpha but in his absence, Durant has been the one jawing at opposing players and teasing the opposing team’s bench after clutch shots.
+He’s playing with a bravado about him that the league has no choice but to recognize.

 By far and away, it is James and Durant as the top two players in the league.
 This season, the gap between the two has shrunk tremendously.
 You put a smaller, quicker defender on Durant and he’ll post them up and shoot over the top with his freakish length.
 You put a bigger, more physical defender on him and he’ll drive by them.
 With the combination of his athleticism, skills and work ethic, Durant has transformed into an unstoppable matchup.

 “That’s my guy,” Durant said of James.
 “I looked up to him, and now I battle him.”

 Wednesday night will be more than a battle.
 Durant has established himself as the only player ready to challenge James for his throne as the best in the NBA.
 He believes his time is now.